Zhan Zhuang Journal

-Welcome to the complete list of the Internal Gong Fu Wujifa Zhan Zhuang Training Journal articles!
+Welcome to the Internal Gong Fu Wujifa Zhan Zhuang Training Journal page!

-Each article listed here contains tons of tips, insights and Q&A (my questions, Rick's answers).
-I hope the Wujifa teachings embodied in these notes contribute as much to your training and development as they did and continue to contribute to mine.
+Each entry listed here represents a compilation of a month of notes that I wrote into a paper journal.
+You'll find tons of tips, insights, and Questions and Answers (Q&A).
+I hope the Wujifa perspective on zhan zhuang training that is embodied in these notes will contribute as much to your understanding and development as they continue to contribute to mine.

 Oh, and if you haven't seen my introductory article, Zhan Zhuang Training Journal, be sure to check that out too!
 It gives you a quick frame of reference for these notes.